VoronDesign/Voron-Tap/README.md

 ## FAQs

-* Will it hurt my print surface?
-No, as probing temp is restricted to 150C.
+* Will Tap hurt my print surface?
+No, probing temp is restricted to 150C.
 The team recommends spray coated spring steel.
-Users of PEI applied surfaces may find minor indent if continously probing the same spot.
+Users of smooth PEI may find minor burnish marks if continously probing the same spot.
-* Will the hartk 2-piece PCB work with this?
+* Will the hartk 2-piece PCB work with Tap?
 Yes, but it requires a slight modification.
 See discord pin.
 * Can I use an optical sensor not specified in the BOM?
 Not recommended, the team spent considerable time validating sensors in [BOM](BOM.md).
 * Can I use micro-switch instead?
 Not recommended, but check here for more details: [Unklicky Tap](https://github.com/majarspeed/Unklicky/tree/main/Unklicky_TAP)
 * Can I use Tap with kinematic bed mounts?
 Yes, if your bed is rigid up to 800 grams of force.
 * Doesn't this add a lot of weight?
 The team explored many designs and landed on ~50 extra grams as good trade-off between rigidity and weight.
 * Why do I need this if my induction probe works fine?
 Tap enables a far better user experience as it eliminates most baby-stepping needed due to thermal expansion, nozzle & bed surface changes.
-* Is tap noticably more accurate than klicky?
+* Is Tap noticably more accurate than klicky?
 Yes.

 ## (Bonus Points) Data Science